 Heroin is known to be one of the most addictive drugs in the world.
-Heroin was initially derived from the poppy plant and is currently known as a Schedule I controlled substance, meaning that it has highly addictive qualities, a damaging nature, and no medical use within the United States.
-With heroin use on the rise, the number of first-time users has risen from 90,000 in 2006 to 156,000 in 2012.
+This illicit drug was initially derived from the poppy plant and is currently a Schedule I controlled substance.
+Drugs categorized as Schedule I are considered highly addictive and have no current medical use within the United States.
+With heroin use on the rise, the number of first-time users has increased from 90,000 in 2006 to 156,000 in 2012.
 When an individual uses heroin, it produces euphoria and a false sense of well-being.
 Over time, heroin users develop a tolerance to the drug and require higher doses to achieve the same effects.
-With this increase of heroin abuse, many people are asking how long does heroin stay in your system.
+With heroin dependence becoming more prevalent, many people are asking, “how long does heroin stay in your system?”
 We’ve broken down the exact science so that you can better understand what heroin does to the body and how long it takes to be processed.

-If you or a loved one has been abusing this drug, it is important to understand it’s overall effects as well as how long heroin stays in your system.
-These important facts can help distinguish life and death decisions that are imperative to achieving lifelong recovery.
-Additionally, if you are concerned about a loved one abusing heroin, understanding the length of time that heroin remains in the body can help overcome the challenges that present itself via a drug screening.
+If you or a loved one is abusing heroin, it is important to understand the overall effects of the drug, as well as how long it stays in your system.
+This information can help distinguish life and death decisions that are imperative to achieving lifelong recovery.
+Additionally, understanding the length of time that heroin remains in the body can help overcome the challenges that present itself via a drug screening.

 The time at which heroin leaves the body will affect how long it takes before the substance is no longer detectable in drug tests.
 The drug tests that are approved by the Food and Drug Administration (FDA) for heroin are tests which require the blood, saliva, urine, and hair follicles to be collected and tested.

 Heroin has a short half-life and can be detected for the duration after the last use with these tests:

-- Heroin can be detected in urine up to two to seven days after use.
+- Urine – up to two to seven days after use.

-- Heroin can be detected in blood and saliva for up to two days after the last use.
+- Blood and Saliva – for up to two days after the last use.